Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Accounts
 ========

-.. function:: GetAccountList(BlockHash) -> ?[AccountAddress]
+.. function:: GetAccountList(blockHash) -> ?[AccountAddress]

-   Get a list of all accounts that exist when the given block was created.
+   Get a list of all accounts that existed when the given block was created.

-   :param BlockHash: The block to query.
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
-   :returns: A list of accounts
+   :returns: A list of accounts.
    :rtype: ``AccountList`` (see JSON schema below)

    .. collapse:: View JSON schema